ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 1. Why would casual riders want to buy an annual membership?
 2. How can Cyclistic use digital media to convince casual riders to become members?

-By answering these, the goal is to build a targeted marketing strategy that encourages more casual riders to sign up for annual memberships, helping Cyclistic increase both its revenue and its long-term growth.
+By answering these questions, the goal is to develop a targeted marketing strategy that encourages casual riders to transition to annual memberships, driving revenue growth and long-term success for Cyclistic.

 **Stakeholders:**